glpi-project/glpi/apirest.md

 * **Description**: Request a session token to uses other api endpoints.
 * **Method**: GET
 * **Parameters**: (Headers)
-  * *App-Token*: authorization string provided by the GLPi api configuration.
+  * *App-Token*: authorization string provided by the GLPI api configuration.
 Optional.
   * a couple *login* & *password*: 2 parameters to login with user authentication.
      You should pass this 2 parameters in [http basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication).
      It consists in a Base64 string with login and password separated by ":"